open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 ## Profiling use cases

 - Understanding what code is responsible for consuming resources (i.e. CPU, Ram, disk, network)
-- Planning for resource alotment for a group of services running in production
+- Planning for resource allotment for a group of services running in production
 - Comparing profiles of different versions of code to understand how code has improved or degraded over time
 - Detecting frequently used and "dead" code in production
 - Breaking a trace span into code-level granularity to understand the performance for that particular unit